2005–06 Manchester United F.C. season: FA Premier League

-After their 1–1 home draw with Tottenham which pushed them down to 5th, a 4–1 away loss to Middlesbrough pushed United down a further two places.
+A 4–1 away loss to Middlesbrough pushed United down a further two places in the table.
 Edwin van der Sar gifted Middlesbrough the lead when he let Gaizka Mendieta's shot slip through his fingers.
 A mistake by Rio Ferdinand let in Jimmy Floyd Hasselbaink for the second, and Yakubu made it 3–0 from the spot after Stuart Parnaby was fouled.
 Yakubu set up Mendieta to make it 4–0.
-Cristiano Ronaldo headed home a consolation goal deep in injury time for the Reds (wearing their blue change kit) - United's 1000th goal in the FA Premier League - but by then the home fans had long been celebrating a famous victory.
+Cristiano Ronaldo headed home a consolation goal deep in injury time for the Reds - United's 1000th goal in the FA Premier League - but by then the home fans had long been celebrating a famous victory.

 After the disastrous 4–1 loss to Middlesbrough, United opened November with a 1–0 victory over Chelsea, ending the defending champions' 40-match unbeaten run in the FA Premier League.
 Darren Fletcher scored the only goal of the game just over half an hour into the match with a header.
 The Scotsman appeared to be trying to head the ball back across the goal, but his effort looped inside the far post.
-Early in the second half Ruud van Nistelrooy should have made the game safe but he blazed his shot over.
+Early in the second half, Ruud van Nistelrooy should have made the game safe, but he blazed his shot over.
 His miss meant United had to live on their nerves as Chelsea desperately sought the equaliser and Edwin van der Sar bravely denied Frank Lampard.

-After the win against Chelsea, United won their next three FA Premier League games, with 3–1 and 2–1 away wins over Charlton Athletic and West Ham United, and a 3–0 home victory over Portsmouth.
+After the win against Chelsea, United won their next three FA Premier League games, with 3–1 and 2–1 away wins over Charlton Athletic and West Ham United and a 3–0 home victory over Portsmouth.
 Their winning streak was finally halted by Everton, who held United to a 1–1 draw at Old Trafford.
 Both goals were scored in the opening 15 minutes: James McFadden opened the scoring for Everton with just seven minutes played, with the Scottish forward beating Edwin van der Sar from a tight angle for the opening goal.
 Ryan Giggs guided the ball past Richard Wright to equalise after collecting a superb pass from Paul Scholes.
-But Wright saved from Alan Smith, Wayne Rooney, Gary Neville, Scholes and Giggs - and van der Sar denied McFadden as Everton hit back on the break.
+Wright later saved from Alan Smith, Wayne Rooney, Gary Neville, Scholes and Giggs, and van der Sar denied McFadden as Everton hit back on the break.

-Following the draw against Everton which pushed United from 2nd to 3rd place in the league table, a 4–0 win over Wigan Athletic put United back to second in the FA Premier League.
+Following the draw against Everton (which pushed United from 2nd to 3rd place in the league table), a 4–0 win over Wigan Athletic put United back to second in the FA Premier League.
 Rio Ferdinand headed his first ever goal for the club on the half-hour from Ryan Giggs' accurate corner.
-Wayne Rooney doubled United's lead with a low shot, then hit the bar before making it 3–0 with a chip over Wigan's ex-United 'keeper, Mike Pollitt.
+Wayne Rooney doubled United's lead with a low shot, then hit the bar before making it 3–0 with a chip over Wigan's ex-United 'keeper Mike Pollitt.
 Ruud van Nistelrooy converted from the penalty spot in the 70th minute to send Wigan crashing to their fifth successive league defeat.